elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-difference-between-conjunction-and-disjunction-in-propositional-logic.md

 _schema: default
 id: 170191
 date: 2025-02-06
-title: >-
-    What is the difference between conjunction and disjunction in propositional logic?
+title: What is the difference between conjunction and disjunction in propositional logic?
-article_title: >-
-    What is the difference between conjunction and disjunction in propositional logic?
+article_title: What is the difference between conjunction and disjunction in propositional logic?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the fundamental differences between conjunction and disjunction in propositional logic, detailing their definitions, truth tables, examples, and key differences in truth conditions.
+    This content explains the differences between conjunction and disjunction in propositional logic, including definitions, truth tables, examples, and key differences in their logical interpretations.
   page_keywords: >-
-    conjunction, disjunction, propositional logic, logic operators, truth table, logical expressions, truth conditions, logical and, logical or
+    conjunction, disjunction, propositional logic, truth table, logical operators, logical statements, truth conditions, logical 'and', logical 'or', logical expressions, A ∧ B, A ∨ B
 author: QuickTakes
 question: >-
     What is the difference between conjunction and disjunction in propositional logic?